awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `Setenv`  <a name="recipe-lifecycle-environment"></a>
 \(Optional\) The dictionary of environment variables to provide to the script\.
 These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
   `Startup`
-\(Optional\) An object that defines the background process to run when the component starts\.
+\(Optional\) An object or string that defines the background process to run when the component starts\.
 Use `Startup` to run a command that must exit successfully before dependent components can start\.
 For example, you might define a `Startup` step that starts the MySQL process with `/etc/init.d/mysqld start`\.
 The component enters the `STARTING` state when this lifecycle step runs\.
 If the `Startup` script exits with a success code, the component enters the `RUNNING` state\.
 Then, dependent components can start\.
 You can define only one `Startup` or `Run` lifecycle\.
-This object contains the following information:
+This object or string contains the following information:
 `Script`  <a name="recipe-lifecycle-script"></a>
 The script to run\.
 `RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>